Eaton Mountain

 Eaton Mountain is a small family-oriented ski area located in Skowhegan, Maine.
 It consist of 5 Beginner trails (28%), 7 intermediate trails (39%) and 6 expert trails (33%).
 Along with a double chairlift and a rope tow.
 It also has over 50% snowmaking and over 50% night skiing.
 It also has a terrain park, a tubing hill, and over 622 ft of vertical drop.

 During November 2008, Eaton Mountain was purchased by the Beers family.
 With little time to make needed improvements, the decision was made to close Eaton Mountain for the 2008–09 winter ski season.
 The ski area was set to re-open in fall of 2009.
+As of 2019, the ski area had reopened.
 As of January 2020 the ski area re-closed.
-As of 2019, the ski area had reopened.

 Terrain

 Eaton has variety of terrain from gentle rolling trails like the Fawn and Badger to expert runs like the Fisher and Fox, which includes steeps, ledges, and glades.